 Different Major Traditional Varieties Of Japanese Soy Sauces

-Japan has a lot of traditional soy sauces.
-Here are some of the significant soy sauces that they have been using in Japan for centuries.
+Japan has a lot of traditional soy sauce.
+Here are some of the significant soy sauces they have used in Japan for centuries.

 - Kijoyu – The Kijoyu is the name for the Koikuchi soy sauce when the Koikuchi type of soy sauce is not pasteurized.